Gabino Zavala

-Gabino Zavala (born September 7, 1951) is a Mexican-born, former American prelate of the Roman Catholic Church.
-Zavala served as an auxiliary bishop of the Archdiocese of Los Angeles from 1994 until 2012.
-Zavala resigned at the request of Pope Benedict XVI after admitting he was the father of two children.
+Gabino Zavala (born September 7, 1951) is a Mexican-American Catholic prelate who served as an auxiliary bishop for the Archdiocese of Los Angeles in California from 1994 until 2012.
+He resigned at the request of Pope Benedict XVI after admitting he was the father of two children.

 Biography

 Early life

-Born September 7, 1951, in Guerrero, Mexico, Gabino Zavala and his family moved to Tijuana, Mexico when he was a child.
+Born September 7, 1951, in Guerrero, Mexico, Gabino Zavala and his family moved to Tijuana, Mexico, when he was a child.
 He survived a fire in his family's apartment that killed two of his brothers.
 The family then moved to East Los Angeles, California.
 In 1969, Zavala entered St. John's Seminary College in Camarillo, California.

 Priesthood

 Zavala was ordained a priest for the Archdiocese of Los Angeles at St. Vibiana's Cathedral in Los Angeles on May 28, 1977, by Cardinal Timothy Manning.
-After his ordination, Zavala served as an associate pastor of Our Lady of Guadalupe Parish in East Los Angeles, associate director of the marriage tribunal for the Archdiocese of Los Angeles.
+After his ordination, Zavala served as an associate pastor of Our Lady of Guadalupe Parish in East Los Angeles and as associate director of the marriage tribunal for the archdiocese.

-After earning a Licentiate of Canon Law from Catholic University of America School of Canon Law in Washington, D.C.
-Zavala became a professor of canon law and the rector of St. John's Seminary.
+After earning a Licentiate of Canon Law from the School of Canon Law at the Catholic University of America in Washington, D.C., Zavala became a professor of canon law and the rector of St. John's Seminary.